flakiness/kubik/README.md

 ## Quick Start

-A template script to build typescript with esbuild and lint its types with `tsc`:
+A template script `build.mjs` to build typescript with esbuild and lint its types with `tsc`:

 ```ts
 #!/usr/bin/env npx kubik